Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Jump to Recipe Print Recipe

-Last updated on January 12th, 2025
+Last updated on January 23rd, 2026

 Cranberry Orange Scones. - harvestandnourish.com

-Scones are one of my favourite things to bake and these Cranberry Orange Scones are packed with loads of orange zest and flavoured with warming cinnamon and cardamon.
-The crunchy turbinado sugar topping helps to temper the tartness of the cranberries, resulting in a still-punchy snack or breakfast option with fresh, robust flavours.
+These Cranberry Orange Scones are packed with loads of fresh (or frozen) cranberries, orange zest, warming cinnamon and cardamon.
+The crunchy turbinado sugar topping helps temper the tartness of the cranberries, resulting in a still-punchy snack or breakfast option with fresh, robust flavours.

-This recipe is great way to use up any leftover cranberries from the holidays and one of the most delicious reasons I can think of to take advantage of citrus season.
+Scones are one of my favourite things to bake, and with this recipe you’ll be able to use up any leftover cranberries from the holidays and take advantage of citrus season.

 Here’s everything you’ll need to make them

-• 2 cups (260 g) all-purpose flour
+• 2 cups (260 grams) all-purpose flour

-• 1/4 cup (60 g) granulated sugar
+• 1/4 cup (60 grams) granulated sugar

-• 1 tablespoon (5 g) baking powder
+• 1 tablespoon (5 grams) baking powder

-• ¾ teaspoon (2 g) cinnamon
+• ¾ teaspoon (2 grams) cinnamon

-• ½ teaspoon (1 g) cardamom
+• ½ teaspoon (1 gram) cardamom

-• 1 teaspoon (3 g) kosher salt
+• 1 teaspoon (3 grams) kosher salt

 • 1 egg

-• 1/2 cup (120 g) buttermilk (or your milk of choice) plus 2 tablespoons (30 ml) for brushing
+• 1/2 cup (120 grams) buttermilk (or your milk of choice) plus 2 tablespoons (30 ml) for brushing

-• 1 teaspoon (5 g) vanilla
+• 1 teaspoon (5 grams) vanilla

-• 2/3 cup (90 g) fresh or frozen cranberries, chopped
+• 2/3 cup (90 grams) fresh or frozen cranberries, chopped

 • Turbinado sugar for topping

 This recipe started out as a way to use up the last of my cranberries from holiday baking.
-Using My Favourite Blueberry Scones recipe as a starting point, I’ve replaced the blueberries with a reduced amount of frozen cranberries (they’re both larger and stronger in flavour) and orange zest for the lemon.
-I’ve also reduced the amount of cinnamon slightly and added cardamom because I really love the way acidic citrus elevates its flavours.
-If you don’t have cardamom, you can use nutmeg or simply increase the quantity of cinnamon to a full teaspoon.
-And if you don’t have turbinado or coarse sugar, these scones would also be delicious glazed or dusted with confectioners’ sugar.
+Using My Favourite Blueberry Scones recipe as a starting point, I’ve replaced the blueberries with a reduced amount of frozen cranberries (they’re both larger and stronger in flavour) and substituted orange zest for the lemon.

-How to make these cranberry orange scones in 5 steps
+How to make these Cranberry Orange Scones in 5 steps

-1. Preheat oven to 400ĀŗF (200ĀŗC) and prepared a parchment-lined baking sheet.
+1. Preheat oven to 400ºF (200ºC) and prepared a parchment-lined baking sheet.

 2. In a large bowl, whisk together dry ingredients.
 In a small bowl, whisk together egg, buttermilk and vanilla.